a-chakrawarti/React-Crownstack/handbook/README.md

 ## Why use React?

 - React structures the "View" layer in MVC design pattern.
 Model deals with the data and Controller deals with the requests & routing.
-- Reusable components with their own state, making a dynamic site using vanilla JS could get really messy and hard to maintain in a team.
+- Component based Architecture: Reusable components with their own state, making a dynamic site using vanilla JS could get really messy and hard to maintain in a team.
 - JSX: JavaScript Syntax Extension (Dynamic Markup): this allows to write dynamic html.
 - Interactive UI since it uses Virtual DOM(Document Object Model).
 Updates a part of the page without reloading the entire page.
 - It structures the code base which make it easier to work in teams.